StackStorm/st2contrib/packs/icinga2/README.md

 ## Description

-Icinga2 version 2.4.0 introduced API and since then it's been possible to subscribe to Icinga2 events.
-This pack does exactly that.
+Icinga2 version 2.4.0 introduced an API, making it possible to subscribe to Icinga2.
 So far only `StateChange` event type is supported.
-Please, read http://docs.icinga.org/icinga2/latest/doc/module/icinga2/toc#!/icinga2/latest/doc/module/icinga2/chapter/icinga2-api#icinga2-api for more information on Icinga2 API.
-Also, won't hurt to visit https://docs.stackstorm.com/ for more details on Stackstorm.
+Read http://docs.icinga.org/icinga2/latest/doc/module/icinga2/toc#!/icinga2/latest/doc/module/icinga2/chapter/icinga2-api#icinga2-api for more information on Icinga2 API.

 ## Configuration